About the survey

 What the survey involves

 If you've received a letter asking you to take part, one of NatCen's interviewers will soon call at your home to arrange an interview at a time that suits you.
-The interview itself is relaxed and there's nothing to prepare.
+You can say no if you don’t want to take part, but the interview itself is relaxed and there's nothing to prepare.
 You can skip any questions you don't want to answer.
+The interviewer will also ask if you would be happy for a nurse to visit.
+If you say yes to a nurse visit, they will ask you some questions and take some measurements, again you are free to skip questions or say no to any of the measurements.

 - physical health